alpacon

 • Status codes: 200 OK on success, 400 Bad request on failure, 403 Forbidden if unauthenticated.

-This interface validates the correctness of current password for security. new_password should satisfy the password security requirements.
-If one of those checks fails, 400 Bad request will be raised and errors will be set.
+This interface validates the correctness of current password for security.
+The new_password should satisfy the password security requirements.
+If any of these checks fail, 400 Bad request will be returned and errors will be set.

-After successful change, all open user sessions will be revoked (logged out) automatically.
-Tokens will be still alive.
+After successful change, all active sessions will be revoked (signed out) but tokens will remain valid.

 Changing passwords for all user accounts (superuser only)

-Admin can change the passwords of all user accounts via /api/users/users/<slug:usernmae>/.
+Admin can change the passwords of all user accounts via /api/users/users/<slug:username>/.

 • HTTP method: PUT, PATCH